aforren1/toon/docs/input2.md

         return self.Returns(pos=position, ...)
 ```

 The `clock` attribute is a reference to some time method (by default `monotonic_clock.get_time` from `toon.input.clock`, other popular ones may be `psychopy.clocks.monotonicClock.getTime` or `timeit.default_timer`).
-We create a new set of tuples for each
+We create a new set of tuples for each input, and put all those into a final `Returns` (which is dynamically created by `BaseDevice` to match the device).

 The guts of `BaseDevice` pick out all of the `Obs`-derived attributes, and build a custom `Returns` named tuple for the device, where names are the `.lower()`ed class names.
 Note that the `Obs` will appear in **alphabetical** order in `Returns`, not in order of specification.